Scalable Capital

 What is the Scalable Capital World ETF?

-The Scalable Capital World ETF is a UCITS ETF launched in 2025, co-created by Scalable Capital with DWS and its ETF subsidiary Xtrackers.
+The Scalable Capital World ETF is a UCITS ETF launched in 2025, co-created by Scalable Capital with Xtrackers by DWS.
 It uses a hybrid replication method — combining physical and synthetic replication — which is the first implementation of this structure at scale in the European ETF market.
-It carries a 0% TER in its first year, rising to 0.17% p.a. thereafter, making it competitive with leading world trackers.
-The ETF crossed €250 million in assets under management within six months of launch.
+It carries a TER of 0.17% p.a. (the promotional 0% TER period ended June 2026), in line with other leading ACWI trackers.
+It has grown to over €500 million in assets under management.
 It is available across all major German brokers and exchanges — not exclusively through Scalable Capital’s platform.
 Investors should evaluate it alongside more established trackers before committing, given its limited long-run track record.

 QuantRoutine provides educational content only.
 Nothing on this page is an offer, solicitation, or recommendation to buy or sell any security or to open an account with any specific broker.
 Investments can lose value, and past performance does not guarantee future results.
 Fee data and interest rates are subject to change — always verify current terms on each broker’s official website before opening or funding an account.
 You are responsible for your own investment, tax, and legal decisions.